-- ► Through biomechanical chain, excessive foot pronation may lead to faulty mechanics on the ankle, knee, hip and lower back. - Excessive unwanted mechanical stress may be applied to the ankle, knee hip and lumbar joints.
+- Through biomechanical chain, e may lead to faulty mechanics or lower back. - ► Excessive unwanted mechanical the ankle, knee hip and lumbar

 Causes of the excessive pronation

 - ► The lower-than-normal foot arch or the flatten/fallen/collapsed arch is the major cause to foot over pronation. - ▶ When the longitudinal foot arch lowers the foot will roll inwards, namely pronation in medical term.
 If the arch is higher-than-normal it will push the foot outwards, namely supination in medical term.